daidahao/Database-Principles-Notes/midterm.md

 SELECT
 ```

-> There is an official SQL standard that no product fully implements, and many subtly and someUmes irritatingly different dialects.
+> There is an official SQL standard that no product fully implements, and many subtly and sometimes irritatingly different dialects.
 We'll see the main variants of SQL.

 - PostgreSQL
 - ORACLE